 By simplifying your procedures, you can cut waste with confidence that you are not cutting essential value-added services customers want to buy.
 Simplifying procedures helps with business growth because it streamlines your operations, documents them, and thus makes it much easier to replicate your operations at another location.

+Hiring people is simple compared to ensuring they know what to do and have the resources to accomplish their job.
+Policies and procedures provide the framework for a management system to oversee new employees and communicate who does what by when.
 A new operation based on proven procedures is easier to manage because you can evaluate its performance against known metrics.
 And should the metrics indicate a need for adjustments-typical when rolling out a new location-staff will have procedures in place to affect needed changes.
 This significantly reduces the risk of opening a new location.

 Bizmanualz can help you simplify procedures faster and more efficiently than you can do it yourself because we are continuously writing, publishing, deploying and updating policies and procedures.
 Our latest procedures represent lessons learned by our thousands of world-wide customers.

-Because the new business council asks both for commitments to meet revenue, and rations resources to achieve program goals, it is uniquely situated within your organization to hold managers accountable and remove all obstacles (read: remove excuses).
+Because the business council asks both for commitments to meet revenue, and rations resources to achieve program goals, it is uniquely situated within your organization to hold managers accountable and remove all obstacles (read: remove excuses).
 It is where pie-in-the-sky demands for revenue come face-to-face with unrealistic demands for resources and reality emerges.
 The new business council is a conclave where managers hold each other accountable to their commitments to one another, and that is the germ of espirit de corps.